This information will help you get ready for your Barrx ablation procedure at MSK.

 3 Days Before Your Procedure

 You will get a call from an endoscopy nurse.
 They will review the instructions in this guide with you and ask you questions about your medical history.
 The nurse will also review your medications and tell you which ones to take the morning of your procedure.

 The Day Before Your Procedure

-If you need to cancel your procedure for any reason please call the doctor who scheduled it for you.
+If you need to cancel your procedure for any reason, call the healthcare provider who scheduled it for you.

 The Day of Your Procedure

 |Stop drinking 2 hours before your arrival time.
 This includes water.

 - If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during this procedure can damage your eyes.
 You can’t wear your contact lenses in the procedure room.

 - Don’t put on any lotion or cream on your chest or arms.
 This could stop the EKG electrodes from sticking to your body properly.

 - Leave valuable items (such as credit cards, jewelry, and your checkbook) at home.